Have a question not answered below? Contact us!

 Q: Can I export my data to another software after performing a measurement?

-A: The raw data can be exported as a .csv file for further analysis using a preferred scientific graphing and statistics software (such as GraphPad Prism).
+A: The experimental data can be exported as a .csv file for further analysis using a preferred scientific graphing and statistics software (such as GraphPad Prism).
 All images (such as the Experiment Graph, Analysis Data, and Analysis Graphs) can be exported as .jpg files.
 Additionally, an Experiment Report PDF file can be generated that exports all the data from an experiment file, including the Protocol, Notes, Analysis Settings, Analysis Data, and Analysis Graphs.

 Q: What are the dimensions of the system?